 Calibrated L-3 water quality models including water clarity, CDOM, and chlorophyll-a, rely heavily on field-validated datasets to account for the dynamics of optically complex lake systems of the region.
 To this extent, sampling efforts in the summer months constrain uncertainties between satellite-derived and surface water properties caused by varying atmospheric conditions and calibrate/validate water quality retrieval algorithms to yield verifiable water products.
 As new field validation data become available at season-end, scripted modules within the processing chain can be modified accordingly and applied to incoming and previously processed imagery if any resulting water quality product models need improvement.

-Finally, the data can be made available to the public in an online map viewer linked to a spatial database that allows for statistical summaries at different delineations and time windows, temporal analysis, and visualization of water quality variables.
-The Minnesota LakeBrowser provides an example of the data that are being produced through this project.
-Due to the cloud cover in the Midwest, we determined that monthly open water (May through October) pixel-level mosaics work best for statewide coverage.
-Lake level data is determined for each clear image occurrence and compiled in CSV files that can be used to calculate water quality variables for different timeframes (e.g., monthly, summer (June-Sept)) and linked to a lake polygon layer that can be used for geospatial analysis and included in a web map interface.
-For Minnesota, the lake level (2017-2020) data includes 603,678 daily lake measurements of chlorophyll, clarity, and CDOM (1,811,034 total) and will be updated regularly.
+Finally, the data are available to researchers, resource agencies, and the public in the Minnesota LakeBrowser an online map viewer linked to a spatial database that allows for statistical summaries at different geographic delineations and time windows, provides analyses of temporal trends, and visualization of certain water quality variables.
+The LakeBrowser provides an example of the data being produced for near real-time monitoring of lake water quality.
+Due to the cloud cover in the Midwest, we determined that monthly open-water (May through October) pixel-level mosaics work best for statewide coverage.
+Lake-level data is determined for each clear image occurrence and compiled in CSV files that can be used to calculate water quality variables for different timeframes (e.g., monthly, summer (June-Sept)).
+These data are linked to a lake polygon layer that can be used for geospatial analysis and included in a web map interface.
+For Minnesota, the lake-level (2017-2020) data include 603,678 daily measurements of chlorophyll, clarity, and CDOM (1,811,034 total).
+These data will be updated regularly as resources become available.

 This unique data source dramatically improves data-driven resource management decisions and will help inform agencies about evolving water quality conditions statewide.
 In terms of decision-making, the production of frequent, near-real-time data on water clarity, chlorophyll-a, and CDOM across large regions can enable water quality and fisheries managers to better understand lake ecosystems.
 The improved understanding will yield societal benefits by helping managers identify the most effective strategies to protect water quality and improve models for increased fisheries production.